Jeffery Taubenberger: Spanish flu

-Johan Hultin comes in

-The March paper in Science was also read by Johan Hultin.
-In 1951 the pathologist had already tried to isolate the 1918 influenza virus from victims, who had been buried in the Alaskan permafrost.
-At what was called Teller Mission at the time, he had unearthed bodies but had failed to find any live viruses.
-He never finished his thesis.
-Now, with PCR available, he realized the time had come to try again.

-In July 1997 he offered Taubenberger to return to what is now Brevig, Alaska.
-Again he received permission to dig for victims of the 1918 Spanish flu, and this time he unearthed the remains of an obese woman, maybe thirty years old, whom he christened “Lucy”.
-The fat had protected her lungs from decay, and he took both of them.
-It turned out that in Lucy's case the fragments were even smaller – around 100 base pairs as compared to 150 in the case of Vaughan and Downs – but now there was enough material to sequence the complete 1918 virus many times over.
-Taubenberger and Reid managed to generate a complete haemagglutinin sequence to confirm the one they had got from Vaughan.
+The March paper in Science was read by Johan Hultin.
+In 1951 the pathologist had already tried to isolate the 1918 influenza virus from victims buried in the Alaskan permafrost.
+At what was called Teller Mission, he had unearthed bodies but had failed to find live viruses.
+In July 1997 he offered Taubenberger to return to what had become Brevig, Alaska.
+Again he received permission to dig for victims of the 1918 flu, and he unearthed the remains of an obese woman, maybe thirty years old, whom he christened “Lucy”.
+The fat had protected her lungs from decay, and he took both of them, providing enough material to sequence the complete 1918 virus many times over.
+Taubenberger and Reid managed to generate a complete haemagglutinin sequence to confirm the one from Vaughan.
 In all three cases – Vaughan, Downs, and Lucy – the 1,800 base pairs differed only in a few places.
 This was the best confirmation that the sequence of the 1918 haemagglutinin had actually been found.